"I’ve never seen a bad backtest” -- Dimitris Melas, head of research at MSCI.

 Solution: Be sure to anticipate that price will move against you at every trade.
 For trades that are a small part of overall volume, a rule of thumb is about 5 bps for S&P 500 stocks and up to 50 bps for more thinly traded stocks.
 It depends of course on how much of the market your strategy is seeking to trade.

 5. Buy $10M of a $1M company

 Naïve backtesters will allow a strategy to buy or sell as much of an asset as it likes.
 This may provide a misleadingly optimistic backtest because large allocations to small companies are allowed.

-There often is a real alpha in thinly traded stocks, and data mining approaches are likely to find it.
-Consider for a moment why it seems there is an alpha there.
+There often is real alpha in thinly traded stocks, and data mining approaches are likely to find it.
+Consider for a moment why it seems there is alpha there.
 The reason is that the big hedge funds aren’t playing there because they can’t execute their strategy with illiquid assets.
 There are perhaps scraps of alpha to be collected by the little guy, but check to be sure you’re not assuming you can buy $10M of a $1M company.

 Solution: Have your backtester limit the strategy’s trading to a percentage of the daily dollar volume of the equity.
 Another alternative is to filter potential assets to a minimum daily dollar volume.